 - Logs are ingested via Kinesis data streams or Firehose

-- Analysis is done with Kinesis Data Analytics
+- The analysis is done with Kinesis Data Analytics

 - Use Kinesis Firehose if you need a fully managed service to transfer data to S3, Redshift, Elasticsearch of Splunk.